Tullahoma, Tennessee: History

 From the 1930s to mid-20th century, the area benefited from considerable federal investment and development: the projects of the Tennessee Valley Authority constructed dams and related facilities to generate hydroelectric power and electrify many rural areas, as well as providing needed jobs during the Great Depression.
 Camp Forrest was established during World War II as an infantry training center and later POW camp.
 The Arnold Engineering Development Complex (AEDC) was constructed near Tullahoma after WWII as a major development and test center for the Air Force and other DOD organizations, as well as NASA.
 Woods Reservoir was built to provide cooling water for AEDC.
 It was instrumental in the development of numerous aerospace systems, as well development for the Mercury, Gemini, and Apollo space programs.
 It remains as the most advanced and largest complex of flight simulation test facilities in the world.
 Later the state established two institutions of higher learning here, the Motlow State Community College and an aerospace engineering graduate school, the University of Tennessee Space Institute.

 Today manufacturing makes up a smaller part of the Tullahoma economy.
 The town's growth has been steady though slow since the late 20th century, based on a mixture of education, services, tourism, and retail.
 The area is a major hub for aerospace, particularly aerospace ground testing, due to the presence of AEDC and the Space Institute.
 The former Sverdrup Technology Inc., now a subsidy of Jacobs Engineering, is a major supplier of wind tunnels, test equipment and support.
 Microcraft, Inc., which built the first air-breathing flight vehicles to reach Mach 7-10 under the NASA X-43a program, is located near the downtown square.
 A national aircraft preservation museum, Beechcraft Heritage Museum, was established on grounds south of the city's municipal airport.

 Tullahoma celebrated its 150th (sesquicentennial) anniversary on October 4, 2002.

 Rock pioneer Little Richard Penniman died in Tullahoma in 2020.

 The town was featured in the song, "Tullahoma Dancing Pizza Man" by Eddie Rabbitt off of the album "Rocky Mountain Music."
+The town was also featured in the 2020 Tullahoma (album) by Dustin Lynch.